Motosu, Gifu: History

 The area around Motosu was part of traditional Mino Province.
 During the Edo period, much of the area was under the control of Ogaki Domain under the Tokugawa shogunate.
 In the post-Meiji restoration cadastral reforms, Motosu District in Gifu Prefecture was created.

 On October 28, 1891, the Mino–Owari earthquake, the second largest earthquake to hit Japan, struck.
 Its epicenter was located in Motosu.

 The modern city of Motosu was established on February 1, 2004, from the merger of the former town of Motosu, absorbing the towns of Itonuki and Shinsei, and the village of Neo (all from Motosu District).

 Government

 Motosu has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.

 Economy

 On April 29, 2006, Malera Gifu opened on Mitsuhashi, one of the main roads of Motosu.
 This shopping centre covers an area of 185,000 m^{2}, making it one of the largest shopping centres in Japan.
 It houses approximately 240 retail outlets, including a supermarket (Valor), restaurants, clothes retailers and a cinema (Toho Cinema).
+Riverside Mall was another shopping centre in Motosu; in 2016, Motosu City Council proceedings stated that five years had passed since it suspended operations.
+Another shopping complex in the city, LC World Motosu, was largely vacant by 2016, with only a self-service grocery stand remaining; demolition of its main building began in 2017.